 The range of stays is now wide in Valle, from traditional to cutting-edge.
 The room count hasn’t kept up with the number of visitors, so weekends generally book up far in advance; happily, there are several larger hotel projects in the works, and the logjam should loosen.
 In the meantime, quite a few Airbnb properties have come online and are good options too.

-The first high-end B&B in Valle, this Persian-inspired adobe is still the most gracious.
+ADOBE GUADALUPE: The first high-end B&B in Valle, this Persian-inspired adobe is still the most gracious.
 The three restaurants on the property range from casual Italian to a Spanish tapas truck.
 Need a break from wine and food?
-Schedule a ride on one of the handsome Azteca horses in the stable. $275 U.S.
+Schedule a ride on one of the handsome Azteca horses in the stable.

-Expect organic luxury—and a multicourse breakfast—in the Valle’s newest inn.
+CASA 8 AT BRUMA: Expect organic luxury—and a multicourse breakfast—in this Valle inn.
 The grounds captivate with ancient oaks and a stunning little infinity pool.
-From $250 U.S.

 Bring It Home

 While you’re allowed to carry only 1 liter of wine—essentially one bottle—back across the border, more and more Mexican wines are showing up in the United States.
-You’re not yet likely to find them at your local wine shop, but lucky for us, importers LMA Wines and Truly Fine Wine offer a wide range of Baja wines for direct purchase.
-Can’t make it to Valle?
-Here are five bottles to try now.
+You’re not yet likely to find them at your local wine shop, but lucky for us, importers LMA Wines offer a wide range of Baja wines for direct purchase.